randomwalk94/academic-kickstart/content/home/index.md

 The website is going through a big update.
 I'm not teaching this semester.

-"Sarcasm is the lowest form of wit but the highest form of intelligence" - Oscar Wilde
+"Sarcasm is the lowest form of wit but the highest form of intelligence" - Oscar Wilde.

+"No betting system can convert a subfair game into a profitable enterprise..." — Probability and Measure (second edition, page 94) by Patrick Billingsley.

 <p class="read-more" itemprop="mainEntityOfPage">
     <a href = "/files/CV_HaiLe.pdf" target = "_self" class="btn btn-primary btn-outline">